Three Signs It’s Time to Seek Professional Financial Advice

 Sign 1: You want to begin an investment strategy.

-Now that you’re building a savings account and saving for retirement with a 401(k), you may be considering how you can invest your income so it continues to help you meet your short and long-term financial goals.
+Now that you’re building a savings account and saving for retirement with a 401(k), saving for retirement with a 401(k), or have a 403(b), 457, or IRA account, you may be considering how you can invest your income so it continues to help you meet your short and long-term financial goals.
 Before you make any decisions about investment vehicles, stop and consider the tax consequences.
 You’re going to want to call a professional for this one.

 While parents are a wealth of information, they may not have sufficient knowledge or recent experiences to steer you in the right direction.
 Instead, consult an accountant and an investment advisor, who can help make sure you’re on track to get the most out of your paycheck and meet your financial goals.